 make use of the course content in your own academic work

 This course is offered to PhD candidates at the Department of Economics.
-Other candidates admitted to a PhD program may apply to take the course, but must be registered at the University of Oslo.
+Other candidates admitted to a PhD program may apply to take the course.

 Formal prerequisite knowledge

 Totally 14 hours of teaching

 Take home exam

 The examination text is given in English, and you submit your response in English.